demisto/content/Packs/Trellix_ePO/README.md

 6. Check **Enable event forwarding**.
 7. Click **Test connection**.
 If the test was successful, click **Save**.

-* Please note that the test connection stage will only work after you finish the configuration on the broker-vm side and open the selected port on your Firewall.
+* Note that the test connection stage will only work after you finish the configuration on the broker-vm side and open the selected port on your firewall.

 For more information check this article <https://kcm.trellix.com/corporate/index?page=content&id=KB87927>.